-The Most Important Thing (set your priorities)
+The Most Important Thing You Can Do

+All of the information I have been reading about being productive say that the brain can only really focus for a certain amount of time at once, that being 90 minutes.
 Also, four hours is the maximum amount of time the brain is able to function at top level during a day.
 This makes total sense and is why desk jobs are so difficult for many people – they have likely reached their limit of concentration for the day.

 The other thing I have set time aside for is training my dogs.
 When it comes down to it, it is only really about 30 minutes in total that I am training.
 I mean, how long can you really do one session?
 10 minutes is mostly the maximum.
 When I do the training I film it at the same time so I have footage for my videos.